r-lib/roxygen2/README.md

 * `rd_roclet`: produces Rd files by inspecting both function definitions and roxygen2 comments in the source code.

-By default, `roxygenise` will run all three, but you can choose which ones to run using the `roclet` parameter.
+By default, `roxygenise` will run all three, but you can choose which ones to run using the `roclet` parameter, or field `Roxygen` in your `DESCRIPTION`.

 -----------
 * Hail, Hephaistos!
 Grant skill and weal.